Of All The Different Mattresses - Which Is The Best Mattress For You?

 - Since there are more mechanical, with components such as motors, joints and more, there is a higher risk of malfunction with added maintenance costs

 - Feel heavier and tend to be more difficult to clean

 Invented by the Scottish physical, Dr. Neil Arnott, these mattresses were intended to help patients with bedsores.
 Since then, they became popular in the 80s until today.
 They are water-filled and made from polyvinyl material with a stretchy top.
-The water can be in a free-flow chamber or a limited-flow “waveless” chamber.
+The water could be in a limited-flow “waveless” chamber or a free-flow chamber.
 In each case, the water chamber is padded with foam or fibers.
 Your choice should depend on the amount of support and flexibility you prefer, and how distracting it would be for you to feel the water moving beneath you.

 - High level of comfort